nolauren/gephi_tutorial/README.md

 (Special thank you to [Evan Van Ness](http://www.evanvanness.com/post/71491924768/how-to-run-gephi-in-mac-os-x) for this work around.)

-#Excercise 1
+#Exercise 1

 Let's create some data!
+Go to our [google doc!](https://docs.google.com/spreadsheets/d/14pJf0rXRO7Uo96U3ZBBWVrYnTDzG46Yb39Q7GhSP_ag/edit?usp=sharing)

 We are going to use excel, but you can do this as you see fit.
 Just make sure to save it as a .csv.